dewitt/opensearch/README.md

 # Why was this repository created?

 The opensearch.org website was originally created by A9.com in 2005 to host the contents of the OpenSearch specification under the terms of the [Creative Commons 2.5 BY-SA](http://creativecommons.org/licenses/by-sa/2.5/) license.
 That site was maintained by the community from 2006 until 2018 using a MediaWiki instance hosted at a private ISP.

-The community has long-discussed migrating the content over to a more up-to-date hosting environment with better version control.
-[This repository](https://github.com/dewitt/opensearch) is a realization of that intent.
+This new git-based repository offers the same content in a modern hosting environment with better tooling and version control.

 # How do I get involved?